ansible/ansible-runner/docs/python_interface.rst

 **Ansible Runner** itself is a wrapper around **Ansible** execution and so adds plugins and interfaces to the system in order to gather extra information and process/store it for use later.

+**Ansible Runner** can be used to execute ansible command line utilities either within an execution enviornment or on the local system usinf API.

 Helper Interfaces
 -----------------